girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Athena is a serverless SQL service and results are stored in S3
  - The reporting bucket contains analyzed data and can be used by reporting tool such as AWS quicksight, redshift etc

+# 11. Messaging and Integration

+## 11.1 Kinesis

+### 11.1.1 Overview
+ - Makes it easy to collect, process and analyze streaming data in real time
+ - Injest real time data such as: Application logs, Metrics, Website cickstreams, IOT telemetry data
+ - **Kinesis data streams:** Capture, process and store data streams
+ - **Kinesis data firehose:** load data streams into AWS data stores
+ - **Kinesis data Analytics:** analyze data streams with SQL of Apache Flink
+ - **Kinesis video streams:** Capture, Process and sore data streams

+## 11.2 Kinesis data streams

+### 11.2.1 Overview
+ - Stream bigdata into the systems
+ - Made up of multiple shards
+ - Producers, Records, partition keys, Data Blob, consumers
+ - Retention between 1 to 365 days
+ - Ability to express (replay) data
+ - Once data is inserted in Kinesis, It can't be deleted (immutability)
+ - Data that shares the same partition goes to the same shard (ordering)
+ - Producers:
+    - AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent
+ - Consumers:
+    - Write your own: Kinesis Client Library
+    - Managed: Lambda, Kinesis Data Firehose, Kinesis Data Analytics

+### 11.2.2 Capacity Modes
+ - **Provisioned modes:**
+   - You chose the number of shards provisioned, scale manually or using API
+   - Each shard gets 1MB/s in (or 1000 records per second)
+   - Each shard gets 2 MB/s out (classing or enhances fan-out consumer)
+   - You pay per shard provisioned per hour

+ - **On-demand mode:**
+   - No need to manage or provision the capacity
+   - Default capacity provisioned (4 MB/s in or 4000 records per second)
+   - Scales automaticall based on the observed throughput peak during the last 30 days
+   - Pay per stream per hour & data in/out per GB

+### 11.2.3 Security
+ - Control Access/authorization using IAM policies
+ - Encryption in flight using HTTPS endpoints
+ - Encryption at rest using KMS
+ - You can implement encryption/decryption of data on client side (harder)
+ - VPC endpoints available for kinesis to access within VPC
+ - Monitor API calls using CloudTrail

+### 11.2.4 Use Cases
+ - Routing related records to the same record processor (as in streaming MapReduce).
+For example, counting and aggregation are simpler when all records for a given key are routed to the same record processor.
+ - Ordering of records.
+For example, you want to transfer log data from the application host to the processing/archival host while maintaining the order of log statements.
+ - Ability for multiple applications to consume the same stream concurrently.
+For example, you have one application that updates a real-time dashboard and another that archives data to Amazon Redshift.
+You want both applications to consume data from the same stream concurrently and independently.
+ - Ability to consume records in the same order a few hours later.
+For example, you have a billing application and an audit application that runs a few hours behind the billing application.
+Because Amazon Kinesis Data Streams stores data for up to 365 days, you can run the audit application up to 365 days behind the billing application.

+## 11.3 Kinesis data Firehose

+### 11.3.1 Overview
+ - Fully managed service, no administration, automatic scaling, serverless
+ - Pay for data going through Firehose
+ - Near RealTime
+   - 60 seconds latency minimum for non full batches
+   - or minimum 1 MB of data at a time
+ - Supports many data formats, conversions, transformations, compression
+ - Supports custom data transformations using AWS Lambda
+ - Can send failed or all data to a S3 bucket

+### 11.3.2 Different participants
+ - Producers:
+    - Applications, Client, AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent, Kinesis Data streams, Amazon Cloudwatch (Logs and Events), AWS IOT
+ - Transferred data is called **record** and it can be upto 1MB
+ - Data Transfomations: Firehose can optionally use Lambda to transform the data
+ - Consumers:
+  - AWS COnsumers:
+    - S3
+    - Redshift (Warehouse DB) - it copies through S3
+    - Elastic Search
+  - Third Party:
+    - Datadog
+    - Splunk
+    - New Relic
+    - MongoDB
+  - Custom Destinations:
+    - HTTP Endpoint
+ - Data backup:
+    - All
+    - failed records

+### 11.4 Kinesis Data Streams vs Firehose
+**Data Streams:**
+ - Streaming service for ingestion at scale
+ - Write custom code (producer/consumer)
+ - Real time (~200ms)
+ - Manage Scaling (shard splitting/merging)
+ - Data storage for 1 to 365 days
+ - Supports replay capability

+**Firehose:**
+ - Load streaming data into S3,Redshift, Elastic search, 3rd party, Custom HTTP
+ - Fully managed
+ - Near real time (buffer time minimum 60 seconds)
+ - Automatic scaling
+ - No data storage
+ - does not support replay capability

+## 11.5 Exam Guide
+ - Kinesis Agent cannot write to a Kinesis Firehose for which the delivery stream source is already set as Kinesis Data Streams
+   - Amazon Kinesis Data Firehose is the easiest way to reliably load streaming data into data lakes, data stores, and analytics tools.
+It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
+It can also batch, compress, transform, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
+   - When a Kinesis data stream is configured as the source of a Firehose delivery stream, Firehose’s `PutRecord` and `PutRecordBatch` operations are disabled and Kinesis Agent cannot write to Firehose delivery stream directly.
+Data needs to be added to the Kinesis data stream through the Kinesis Data Streams PutRecord and PutRecords operations instead.

 # AWS Encryption

 ## What is Encryption?
+ - TBD

 ## Types
  - In Flight